ALBA: Former members

-In addition, Suriname is a "special guest member" that intends to become a full member.

 Other ALBA initiatives

 PetroCaribe

 Based on the earlier San José Accords (1980) and Caracas Energy Accords (2000) between Venezuela and a number of Caribbean states, Petrocaribe was founded in 2005 to facilitate oil trade under a concessionary financial agreement.
 The initiative has provided the Caribbean member states with important hydrocarbon resources, which many do not possess on their territories, in exchange for services and goods.
 In the case of Cuba, a nation largely deprived of oil since the fall of the Soviet Union in 1991, Petrocaribe has provided oil in exchange for medical doctors.

+Other energy initiatives

+As part of Cuba's efforts to spread its Energy Revolution campaign through ALBA, Cuban social workers traveled to 11 countries in the Caribbean and Latin America to help develop energy efficiency projects in those countries.

 TeleSUR

-Launched in 2005, TeleSUR is a media conglomerate that provides news and current affairs broadcasts throughout the ALBA bloc.
-The program is based on an internet based television channel and is a cooperative effort between the governments of Venezuela, Cuba and Nicaragua.
+Launched in 2005, TeleSUR is a media network that provides news and current affairs broadcasts throughout the ALBA bloc.
+The network has an internet based television channel and is a cooperative effort between the governments of Venezuela, Cuba and Nicaragua.